tami-myor/AD-Score/README.md

 ## Table 2 **<br>**

-The adjusted and unadjusted association between the score's varaiables and outcome (AD). <br>
+The adjusted and unadjusted association between variables and outcome (AD). <br>
 This table demonstrated the varaiables individual effect within each group and withing the complete model.

 <img src="table 2.png"/>